-While these results are consistent with our theory, a direct test requires a delicate manipulation that varies rhetorical emphasis on women in government without also implicitly conveying any change in the prevalence of women (i.e. holding concrete gains for women constant).
-To achieve this, we randomly assign participants to read brief mission statements of various federal agencies, and then convey the gender composition of each agency's employees by either emphasizing the percent of jobs belonging to women or men, while holding the substantive content of this information fixed (e.g. either stating an agency is comprised of 40% women or 60% men; logically equivalent information).2 We find consistent evidence this subtle change in emphasis increases perceptions that an agency will better represent women and that it will fulfill its mission in general.
+Having established that women remain underrepresented in the bureaucracy across a range of policy areas and at multiple levels, we present a precise test of whether rhetorical emphasis on women in government affects perceptions of government's substantive representation of women, holding concrete gains for women constant.
+To achieve this, we randomly assign participants to read brief mission statements of various federal agencies, and then convey the gender composition of each agency's employees by either emphasizing the percent of jobs belonging to women or men, while holding the substantive content of this information fixed (e.g. either stating an agency is comprised of 40% women or 60%men; logically equivalent information).2 We find consistent evidence this subtle change in emphasis increases perceptions that an agency will better represent women.
 With one exception, effects on both outcomes-2-5 percentage points, on average-hold regardless of the agency being described.
 In fact, these effects are so strong that informing people 20% of an agency's jobs are held by women causes them to be nearly as optimistic about an agency's ability to represent American women as informing people that 50% of jobs are held by men.
+In other words, information implying a smaller share of women in government is received nearly as positively as information implying a much larger share so long as the language emphasizes women.
+In line with prior research on "issue publics" showing information which is highly relevant to individuals is more likely to be salient when encountered (Krosnick, 1990; Iyengar et al., 2008; Stroud, 2011), we also find these effects are stronger among women participants.
+However, contrary to expectations, find little evidence that effects vary by respondents' political party affiliation.